7 most unique old-time holiday events in WV

 1. Feast of the 7 Fishes, Fairmont

 West Virginia has a strong Italian heritage, going back to immigrants who worked on the railroads, in the mines and as loggers.
-Their descendants in Fairmont keep these roots alive with their Feast of Seven Fishes the second Saturday of December.
+Their descendants in Fairmont keep these roots alive with their Feast of Seven Fishes.

 Why fish?
 In the Old Country, Italian communities– especially around Naples and Sicily– would celebrate Christmas Eve with a traditional fast from red meat, focusing on abundant seafood.
 The “7 fishes” comes from a connection to the Catholic 7 Sacraments.